- Introduction: Relief of joint pain in dogs – Pain relievers for dogs

 Are opioids addictive?

-Dependence and withdrawal in animals
+Addiction and withdrawal in animals

 Responsible use of opioids

-Conclusion: With consideration and care
+Conclusion: With care and consideration

 Side effects of gabapentin and pregabalin